siebeniris/PersistenceAndDiffusibility/README.md

-# PersistenceAndDiffusibility

-Patterns Persistence and Diffusibility across Languages: In the case of crosslingual colexifications
+# Patterns of Persistence and Diffusibility for 1561 Languages: In the case of crosslingual colexifications

+- control group: random lexica
+- consulting highly familiar lexicon?
+  - familiarity and colexifications.
+    - only found english ones....

 # colexifications